mpmiotti/mpmiotti/README.md

 - 👋 Hi, I’m @mpmiotti.
 I'm a physicist.
 - 👀 I’m interested in machine learning applied to biotechnology and process manufacturing.
 - 🌱 I’m currently learning how to improve the brewing process using ML.
-- 💞️ I’m looking to collaborate on biotech-applied ML project.
+- 💞️ I’m looking to collaborate on biotech-applied ML projects.
 - 📫 How to reach me linkedin.com/in/marcos-miotti

 <!---